Chewhern/PKDSA/Server_Application/readme.md

 # Community
-This client side application is responsible in handling user's information that sources from community's management application.
+This server side application is responsible in handling user's information that sources from community's management application.

 # PKI/CA
-This client side application is responsible in handling user's information that sources from PKI/CA's management application.
+This server side application is responsible in handling user's information that sources from PKI/CA's management application.

 # Decentralized_Community
-This client side application is responsible in handling user's information that sources from **decentralized technologies**.
+This server side application is responsible in handling user's information that sources from **decentralized technologies**.